-Menninger's Bridge Program for Adults is designed for individuals who are stepping down from an inpatient program or stepping up from traditional outpatient services for more structure and support.
+Menninger's Bridge Program for Adults is a residential program designed for individuals who are stepping down from an inpatient program or stepping up from traditional outpatient services for more structure and support.

 The program has capacity for 21 patients, each of whom has a private room.

 Our Bridge Program emphasizes patient-centered treatment in a relaxed therapeutic community that is unlocked except during sleeping hours.
 Patients progress with increasing personal accountability for wellness and nutritional choices, resuming work tasks, and building skills in the treatment pathways that best meet their clinical needs:

 - Mood and anxiety: Addresses symptoms of depression, bipolar disorder (hypomania and mania), generalized anxiety disorder, social anxiety, and more.
 Evidence-based interventions include cognitive behavioral therapy (CBT), acceptance and commitment Therapy (ACT), and individual therapy.
 The pathway includes meditation and yoga.